Religion, Philosophy Tim Robson Religion, Philosophy Tim Robson

 Here, in Gaul, the boy became a man.
 After kicking some serious German butt at The Battle of Strasbourg and other conflicts, Julian became popular with his legions.
 Cousin Constantius became jealous and there followed lots of 'come and have a go if you think you're hard enough' correspondence between the two emperors until Julian marched East at the head of an army in 361.
 And then – miraculously - Cousin Constantius died suddenly leaving young Julian the sole master of the Roman world.
 What to do?

-Well, what Julian did - in his brief two year reign – was turn the clock back on Christianity and attempt to re-establish the old gods.
-You know, get rid of all this Christian rubbish legitimised by Constantine.
-He also thought Persia was up for a bit of Roman steel and so marched off deep into the Sasanian Empire, never to return.
+Well, what Julian did - in his brief two year reign – was attempt to turn the clock back on Christianity and try to re-establish the old gods.
+You know, get rid of all this Christian rubbish legitimised by his uncle Constantine.
+He also thought Persia was up for a bit of Roman steel and so marched off deep into the Sassanian Empire, never to return.
 Killed by a random spear, Julian left his troops miles from safety on the Euphrates and in the feeble hands of his short-lived successor Jovian.
+Ultimately, on religion and war, he must be judged a failure.

 So why do I tell the story of Julian the Apostate?

 Well, unlike his uncle Constantine (the Great), he only had 2 years to make his mark.
 Constantine had 31 – with the 13 years in sole charge of the Empire.
 Constantine changed the course of history.
 Julian however flamed out quickly and his successors Valentinian, Valens and Theodosius reaffirmed the Christian hegemony (give or take the odd Arian, or semi Arian, heresy).
-Julian was an anomaly and Western history writes that Constantine looms large whereas Julian does not.
+Julian was an anomaly in Western history where Constantine looms large but Julian does not.

 Can one person change the course of history?
 Or – as in this case – a solitary spear?
 What if Julian had lived and reigned twenty years?
 Would he have quashed Christianity and reduced it into a cult, one of many, like Isis, Mithra or Sol Invictus, that bubbled around in the later Roman Empire?
 It’s possible that Christianity could have gone underground only to re-emerge stronger, much as it did during the persecution of Diocletian sixty years earlier.
 It’s impossible to say.
 It’s a little like powerful newspapers; do they lead opinion or merely reflect it?